choldgraf/textbook/_chapters/12/3/Causality.md

 distances = np.abs(differences)
 ```

 ### Conclusion of the Test
 The array `distances` contains 20,000 values of our test statistic simulated under the null hypothesis.

-To find the P-value of the test, remember that large values of the test statitsic favor the alternative hypothesis.
+To find the P-value of the test, remember that large values of the test statistic favor the alternative hypothesis.
 So the empirical P-value is the proportion of simulated statistics that were equal to or larger than the observed statistic.

 {:.input_area}